What not to eat when pregnant

 Raw shellfish carries a risk of food poisoning, unless the fish has been frozen first.

 Oily fish can contain pollutants such as dioxins and polychlorinated biphenyls (PCBs).
-Therefore, you shouldn't eat more than two portions of oily fish (e.g. salmon, trout, sardines, mackerel) and certain non-oily fish (e.g. dogfish, sea bass, sea bream, turbot, halibut, crab) each week.
+Therefore, you should not eat more than two portions of oily fish (such as salmon, trout, sardines, mackerel) and certain non-oily fish (such as dogfish, sea bass, sea bream, turbot, halibut, crab) each week.

 You should also limit tuna to no more than two fresh tuna steaks (about 140g cooked or 170g raw each) or four medium-sized cans a week (about 140g per can when drained), as it contains more mercury than other types of fish.